RoboRescueUMA/roborescueuma.github.io/content/en/authors/MarioG/_index.md

-﻿---
+---
 translationKey: MarioG
 # Display name
-title: Mario GarcÃ­a JimÃ©nez
+title: Mario García Jiménez

 # Full Name (for SEO)
 first_name: Mario
-last_name: GarcÃ­a
+last_name: García

 # Is this the primary user of the site?
 superuser: false